 Alcohols exhibit a wide range of spontaneous chemical reactions due to the cleavage of C-O bond and O-H bond.
 Some prominent chemical reactions of alcohols are:

-Upon treatment with protic acids, alcohols undergo dehydration (removal of a molecule of water) to form alkenes.
+- Upon treatment with protic acids, alcohols undergo dehydration (removal of a molecule of water) to form alkenes.
+Dehydration of alcohol

 For detailed discussions on physical and chemical properties of alcohols, download Byju’s- The Learning App.